netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-cic.md

        **Note:** If you do not have `wget` installed, you can use the `fetch` or `curl` command.

-   2. Update the Citrix ingress controller image with the Azure image URL in the `cic.yaml` file.
+   2. Update the Netscaler ingress controller image with the Azure image URL in the `cic.yaml` file.

             - name: cic-k8s-ingress-controller